List of Shortland Street characters introduced in 1992: May McKenna

-May McKenna appeared as the sick mother of Michael McKenna (Paul Gittins).
-May was in hospital extremely sick and announced she was to marry George Bentley (Bruce Allpress).
+Mavis "May" Bentley (previously McKenna) first appeared as the elderly girlfriend of George Bentley (Bruce Allpress) who would offer his solace from his retirement village.
+She was later admitted to the clinic upon falling over with pneumonia symptoms, only for all to be shocked when she was revealed as the mother of clinic director Michael McKenna (Paul Gittins).
+May's condition worsened and she surprised Michael when she announced she was to marry George.
 Aware that his mother was near death, Michael assumed George was after her money and opposed.
 However this turned out not to be the case and the two married with Michael's blessing.
+May returned the following year to support George who was undergoing varicose vein surgery.
+Michael was shocked when he learned May had been growing cannabis and baking George drug-infused cookies for his glaucoma.
+May was furious when the cannabis was stolen, assuming Michael had done this whereas the true culprit was revealed to be Jo's (Greer Robson) delinquent younger brother Mark (Scott Harman) who had stolen them to sell while leaving Nick (Karl Burnett) to take the blame.
 In 2011, it was stated that Rachel (Angela Bloomfield) and Jonathon (Kieren Hutchison) were the last remaining McKennas alive, suggesting May had died.